Equal Treatment of Equals and Efficiency in Probabilistic Assignments: Ordinal Efficiency and Rank-minimizing

 By Theorem 2, the following computationally efficient method derives an assignment that satisfies both OE and ETE.
 First, we construct a priority list that satisfies consecutive equals.
-Second, we derive an assignment by using serial dictatorship rule with the priority list constructed in the first step.
+Second, we derive an assignment by using the serial dictatorship rule with the priority list constructed in the first step.
 Third, we derive the ETE reassignment of the assignment constructed in the second step.

-Note that the result of the serial dictatorship rule with a priority list that satisfies consecutive equals may not be RE.
+Note that any of the results of this method may not be RE.
+To show this, we provide the following example.